Mohan16122003/Full-Stack-To-Do-List-App/README.md

    npm start
    ```
    The frontend will be available at `http://localhost:3000`.
+   Else  The frontend will be available at `http://localhost:3001`.
 ## Usage
-- Open your web browser and navigate to `http://localhost:3000`.
+- Open your web browser and navigate to `http://localhost:3000` or `http://localhost:3001`.
 - Use the interface to add, edit, delete, sort, and filter tasks.

 ## Development